La Tapoa

+The 35-room hotel of La Tapoa, 2018.

 La Tapoa is a village on the Niger River in the Tillabéri Region of south-western Niger.
+Originally it was a simple camping, but a 35-room hotel was built there;and now it is the starting point for excursions to the nearby W National Park.

 Transport

 The village is served by La Tapoa Airport.

 Tourist attractions

-La Tapoa is in the delimited zone of the W National Park.
+La Tapoa is the starting point for excursions to the W National Park.
+You can rest in La Tapoa's 35-room hotel, that was purposely made for tourists that wanted to explore the W National Park.

 Population

 It has a total population of 126 people according to the 2012 census.